jirutka/rsql-parser/README.md

     comparison     = selector, comparison-op, arguments;

 Selector identifies a field (or attribute, element, …) of the resource representation to filter by.
-It can be any not empty Unicode string that doesn’t contain reserved characters (see below) or a white space.
+It can be any non empty Unicode string that doesn’t contain reserved characters (see below) or a white space.
 The specific syntax of the selector is not enforced by this parser.

     selector       = unreserved-str;

-Comparison operators are in FIQL syntax and some of them has an alternative syntax as well:
+Comparison operators are in FIQL notation and some of them has an alternative syntax as well:

 * Equal to : `==`
 * Not equal to : `!=`